soupbread/DinoGame/README.md

 - Challenge your hand-eye coordination and reaction speed!
 - The speed increases as you run further.
 - A variety of enemies.

+Totally not copied from the advertisement that was made along with the game.